 Constraints of Machine Learning

 ML faces some serious challenges.
-Even with today’s availability of hardware, the demand for computing power can become astronomical when input and desired output are rather fuzzy (see the great NYT article “The Great A.I.
+Even with today’s availability of hardware, the demand for computing power can become astronomical when input and desired output are rather fuzzy (see the great NYT article, “The Great A.I.
 Awakening“).

 ML is great for 80/20 problems, but it is dangerous in contexts with high accuracy needs: “Digital assistants on personal smartphones can get away with mistakes, but for some business applications the tolerance for error is close to zero”, emphasizes Nikita Ivanov, from Datalingvo, a Silicon Valley startup.

-Monolingual ML Good enough?
+Monolingual ML Good Enough?

 Human Knowledge to Help

 The world is innovating constantly.
 Every day new products and services are created.
-To talk about them we continuously craft new words: the bumpon, the ribbon, a plug-in hybrid, TTIP ‒ only with the innovative force of language we can communicate new things.
+To talk about them, we continuously craft new words: the bumpon, the ribbon, a plug-in hybrid, TTIP ‒ only with the innovative force of language can we communicate new things.

-Struggle with Rare Words
+A Struggle with Rare Words

-By definition new words are rare.
+By definition, new words are rare.
 They first appear in one language and then may slowly propagate into other domains or languages.
 There is no knowledge without these rare words, the terms.
 Look at a typical product catalog description with the terms highlighted.
 Now imagine this description without the terms – it would be nothing but a meaningless scaffold of fill-words.

 Knowledge Training Required